 The science goals of these large-scale transient surveys are manifold, but include measuring the expansion history of the universe, improving our understanding of progenitor physics, and discovering faster and fainter transients that have eluded prior searches.
 Accurate classification will be paramount for each of these goals.
 In the majority of cases, transients discovered in upcoming surveys must be classified without spectroscopic information.
 Algorithms that classify transients based on photometry alone have proliferated in recent years, some based on traditional template-matching methods and others employing novel machine learning algorithms \citep[e.g.,][]{Villar2020,moller2020, Qu2021AJ, Alves2022}.

-Multiple studies have demonstrated correlations between the class of a transient and the properties of the galaxy where it occurs (deemed its ``host galaxy").
+Multiple studies have demonstrated correlations between the class of a transient and the properties of the galaxy where it occurs (deemed its ``host galaxy'').
 Where light curve sampling is sparse, host galaxy data can be used to more easily distinguish transients of different classes.
 The occurrence rate of Type~Ia supernovae (SNe~Ia) is directly proportional to both the stellar mass and the star formation rate of its host galaxy, although a non-negligible subset has also been discovered in passive galaxies \citep{Sullivan2006}.
 As the end-states of short-lived ($\sim50$ Myr) massive stars, Core-Collapse SNe (CCSNe) are most likely to occur in spiral galaxies undergoing periods of significant star formation \citep{2010Svensson_CCSNe}.
 Variations also arise in the host populations of stripped-envelope SNe, events characterized by a dearth of hydrogen (SNe~Ib) and helium (SNe~Ic) in spectral observations.
-Broad-lined SNe~Ic (SNe~Ic-BL), the only supernovae to be unambiguously associated with long-duration Gamma Ray Bursts \citep[LGRBs;][]{2016Japelj_LGRBs}, have host galaxies with lower average metallicity than their less-energetic counterparts \citep[SNe~Ic;][]{2020Modjaz_IcBL}.
-This suggests a potential relationship between progenitor metallicity and the formation of jets during stellar death \citep{2013Graham_MetalAversion}.
-Futher, SED fits to multi-band photometry of Type-I (Hydrogen-poor) Super-Luminous SN (SLSN-I) hosts have revealed that these events occur almost exclusively in metal-poor, low-mass, star-forming host galaxies \citep{2015Leloudas_SLSN, 2016Perley_SLSNe, 2016Angus_HSTSLSNe}.
-In the pursuit of optimally-standardized light curves for cosmology, subtler correlations between SN~Ia photometry and host galaxy mass and star formation rate have also been identified \citep{2010Lampeitl_SNIa, 2010Sullivan, 2019Barkhudaryan_91bglike, 2019Rose, 2021Brout}.
+Broad-lined SNe~Ic (SNe~Ic-BL), the only supernovae to be unambiguously associated with long-duration Gamma Ray Bursts \citep[LGRBs;][]{2016Japelj_LGRBs}, have host galaxies with lower average metallicity than their lower-energy counterparts \citep[SNe~Ic;][]{2020Modjaz_IcBL}.
+This suggests a potential relationship between progenitor metallicity and the formation of jets in the tumult of stellar death \citep{2013Graham_MetalAversion}.
+Further, SED fits to multi-band photometry of Type-I (Hydrogen-poor) Super-Luminous SN (SLSN-I) hosts have revealed that these events occur almost exclusively in metal-poor, low-mass, star-forming host galaxies \citep{2015Leloudas_SLSN, 2016Perley_SLSNe, 2016Angus_HSTSLSNe}.
+In the pursuit of optimally-standardized light curves for cosmology, subtler correlations have also been identified between SN~Ia photometry and both host galaxy mass and star formation rate \citep{2010Lampeitl_SNIa, 2010Sullivan, 2019Barkhudaryan_91bglike, 2019Rose, 2021Brout}.